Rio (Duran Duran album): Music videos

 Duran Duran earned a large advance from EMI to film the videos, particularly the Sri Lanka ones, said to range between £30,000 and £55,000.
 The label had strong faith in the group and wanted videos prepared in advance before Rio's release.
 Both the band and EMI had ambitious plans for promotion and devised the release of a full-length video album consisting of the best songs from both Duran Duran (1981) and Rio.
 Le Bon had declared the medium's importance in an interview with Smash Hits earlier in the year, stating, "I take video very seriously.
 I see it as an artform.
 Most people see it as a promotional device. [...]
 Videos are the 'talking pictures' of today's music industry."
-Rhodes and Roger also spoke about it to the Associated Press later in the year.
-Other band members were more reserved, particularly John.
+Rhodes and Roger Taylor also spoke about it to the Associated Press later in the year.
+Other band members were more reserved, particularly John Taylor.

 Although video albums originated as early as 1979, EMI's parent corporation, Thorn, intended for the proposed Duran Duran album to sell exquisitely in the VHS and home video markets.
 At the time, Britain saw the significance of music videos and, with programmes such as Top of the Pops, audiences were accustomed to watching bands perform on television.
 In America, music videos played a lesser role in promotion, as labels felt they were insignificant compared to radio.
 MTV, which launched in August 1981, soon provided a shift in this perspective, primarily due to the videos of British bands played on the channel.
-One of MTV's original VJs, Alan Hunter, later stated that while American artists, such as Rod Stewart, took more literal approaches when producing videos, "the music of the young New Wave romantics [such as Duran Duran] lent itself better to a more ephemeral interpretation, or a little looser interpretation."
+One of MTV's original VJs, Alan Hunter, later stated that while American artists took more literal approaches when producing videos, "the music of the young New Wave romantics [such as Duran Duran] lent itself better to a more ephemeral interpretation, or a little looser interpretation."
 Commenting on the more stylised British videos at the time, MTV co-founder John Sykes said: